Cyoung02/ViReport-Ebola/README.md

 * [Varying phylogenetic inference tools](https://github.com/Cyoung02/ViReport-Ebola/tree/master/PhyloTools)
 * [Varying tree dating tools](https://github.com/Cyoung02/ViReport-Ebola/tree/master/PhyloTools)

-All sequences are publicly available from GenBank, and must have a minimum sequence length of 18,000 base pairs.
+All sequences are publicly available from GenBank, and are filtered to have a minimum sequence length of 18,000 base pairs.

 The scope of this analysis may increase to encompass different steps in the ViReport pipeline later.
 Note: ViReport is still in early development and I am working on getting it working, so analyses will not be complete.
 This repository will update as I progress.